USCDI V3 compliance is mandatory by 2026 – here’s how to get ready

 Product Marketing Manager

-• v2 was voluntary — many vendors assumed this trend would continue in future versions
+• V2 (2021) was voluntary – many vendors assumed this trend would continue in future versions

-Yet many organizations still treat v3 as optional, putting them at risk of audit failure, delays in reimbursement, and regulatory action.
-The bottom line: v3 is not optional — and compliance expectations have doubled.
-Individuals or entities found guilty of information blocking may be subject to a $1 million penalty per violation, according to HHS-OIG.
-However, maintaining clinical data to meet regulatory and reimbursement requirements can significantly strain resources and stall innovation.
+Here’s the bottom line: V3 is not optional – and compliance expectations have doubled.
+Maintaining clinical data to meet regulatory and reimbursement requirements can significantly strain resources and stall innovation.

 The graph above shows the number of data elements added in each version of the USCDI requirements, from v1 through v4.
 Compared to the last mandatory version, USCDI v1, the number of required elements nearly doubles for v3 which requires compliance by January 1st 2026.